 A (Very) Brief History Of The Patek Philippe Nautilus

-Celebrated watch designer Gérald Genta would be the man to design that era-defining watch, the Royal Oak Jumbo Ref 5042ST.
-Putting it all on the line, Audemars Piguet unveiled its hail Mary steel watch at the 1972 Baselworld fair.
-In the process it created an entire new category; the steel luxury sports watch.
+In a single night he conceived an era-defining watch, the Royal Oak Jumbo Ref 5042ST.
+Audemars Piguet unveiled its Hail Mary steel watch at the 1972 Baselworld fair.
+Putting everything on the line.
+And, in the process creating an entire new category; the steel luxury sports watch.

-The design was based on the shape of the porthole of a transatlantic liner.
+The design borrowed the shape of the porthole of a transatlantic liner.
 It featured a wide bezel and ‘ears’ at each side evoking the large hinges of the watertight windows.
-The case was made from nickel-chrome-molybdenum steel, an alloy considered the highest standard at the time.
-This alloy was used in the construction of tanks during World War II.
+The case was nickel-chrome-molybdenum steel.
+An alloy considered the highest standard at the time.
+This was the same metal used in the construction of tanks during World War II.
 It was capable of enduring extreme temperatures and pressure.
-It also had the added benefit of being relatively light compared to ‘regular’ steel.
+It also had the added benefit of being lighter than ‘regular’ steel.

 Over 40 years later the aesthetic of the original Nautilus remains unchanged.
 It is no overstatement then to call the Patek Philippe Nautilus a design icon.
 The role its important heritage plays in fuelling its modern-day desirability is clear.
 But there’s much more to this watch than an important back story.